-Join the AIANY Committee on Residential Architecture, in collaboration with the Fallingwater Institute, for an immersive and interactive weekend retreat symposium at Fallingwater, a UNESCO World Heritage Site.
-Thirty-five design professionals are invited to register as individuals or with friends and family members of all ages to engage in a meaningful and interactive exploration of the principles of organic architecture.
-Through an intensive exploration of this landmark structure, attendees will have the opportunity to deepen their understanding of how and why organically inspired architecture, in harmony with its natural habitat, continues to captivate generations and inspire awe for all time.
+Join the AIANY Committee on Residential Architecture, in collaboration with the Fallingwater Institute, for an immersive and interactive weekend at Fallingwater, a UNESCO World Heritage Site.
+We're inviting design professionals to join us—on their own or with friends and family of all ages—on October 24 and 25 to explore the principles of organic architecture expressed in Fallingwater, Frank Lloyd Wright's crowning achievement built in 1935 in rural southwestern Pennsylvania.
+Through an intensive exploration of this landmark structure, attendees will learn how and why organically inspired architecture, in harmony with its natural habitat, continues to captivate generations and inspire awe.

-Fallingwater Educational Retreat: To register for any add-on activities, at least one Adult in a group registration must be signed up for the Fallingwater Grounds and Interactive Activities, part 2.
+*To register for the optional tours on either day, at least one adult in a group registration must be signed up for the main Fallingwater Grounds Tour and Activities.
+Registration will be limited to 35 attendees.

 Friday, October 24:

-Polymath House Tour Add On, Part 1 (2 LU / 2 HSW)
+Polymath House Optional Tour (2 LU / 2 HSW)

 Join us for a tour of Duncan House and Mantyla House at Polymath Park, a Mid-century Modern Usonian-style community development plan.
 This plan features shared common areas and 5-acre lots for each homeowner, designed according to the organic principles pioneered by Frank Lloyd Wright Studio.

-Fallingwater Grounds and Interactive Activities, Part 2 (6 LU / 6 HSW)
+Fallingwater Grounds Tours and Activities (6 LU / 6 HSW)

 11:30am to 6:00pm.
 Fallingwater. $280 per person.
 All ages.
 Children up to age 12 may accompany an adult at no additional charge.
 Includes box lunch.

-Design professionals, their friends, and family members will gather for an exciting series of interactive activities and optional tours of the historic grounds of Fallingwater, a masterpiece designed by Frank Lloyd Wright Studios.
+Design professionals and their friends and family will gather for an exciting series of interactive activities and optional tours of the historic grounds of Fallingwater.
 In collaboration with the Fallingwater Institute, the AIANY Committee on Residential Architecture has developed an extensive program that immerses participants in a profound exploration of passive solar and organic architecture.
 This program, meticulously crafted, enables children of all ages to accompany an adult throughout the entire visit.
+Additional tour choices will include:

-Optional Outback Tour, The Geology of Fallingwater (all ages, children up to 12 must be accompanied by an adult)
+- Outback Tour on The Geology of Fallingwater (all ages, children up to 12 must be accompanied by an adult)

 Speakers will be provided by the Fallingwater Institute and will include experts in architectural conservation, preservation, FLW Studio history, and landscape restoration and sustainability.
 Guest speakers will moderate interactive discussions throughout all programs and activities, sharing their knowledge and experiences on various building sciences related to passive solar and organic architecture.

-Kentuck Knob Tour Add On, Part 3 (2 LU / 2 HSW)
+Kentuck Knob Optional Tour (2 LU / 2 HSW)

 9:30 to 11:30am, Kentuck Knob Tour. $95 per person, limited availability.
 Ages 6 and up.
 Children ages 6–12 may accompany an adult at no additional charge.

-To Register with one payment for multiple people, please enter the primary Registrant first, save changes, and then use the "Add Another Registrant button" for each additional attendee so their name is associated with the sessions they will attend.
-Select the registrant type: "Attendee ages 13 and up", or "Attendee ages 12 and under (child)" with their name.
-When you are done you should have as many Registrants as people in your party.
+*To register with one payment for multiple people, please enter the primary registrant first, save changes, and then use the "Add Another Registrant button" for each additional attendee so their name is associated with the sessions they will attend.
+Select the registrant type: "Attendee ages 13 and up", or "Attendee ages 12 and under (child)" then enter their name and tour selections; fees will be added as tours are selected.
+When you are done you should have as many registrants as people in your party.

 Details